Ben10164/MidiDemo/Prework.md

 The prework is catered for MacOS, but every file/application has a windows alternative that I will also link.

+ALSO, for Windows users, you will not be able to follow along completely with the demo.
+This prework is just a way for you to familiarize yourself with the programs.
+You really do not have to do any of this, but you can still mess around with the result if you want.
+Having a Soundfont player is a very niche but awesome thing for any audiophile!

 ## Downloads

 ### JuicySF